vaes9

 3:37 am PHT

 Being a person with good spatial intelligence, some talent for visual arts, and technical inclinations, it’s not a surprise that I’m a map freak.
 I love maps; I probably wouldn’t mind a job in the field of cartography or geographical information systems (GIS).
-And don’t be surprised if you find me poring over “where are you” maps longer than the average person.
+And don’t be surprised if you find me poring over those you-are-here maps longer than the average person.

 Read this entry »